imtiyazhariyani/cnn-model/README.md

 ## **Getting Started**

 ### Prerequisites
-For running the script to train and test the model, make sure you have the following installed:
+For running the script to train and test the model, you need to have the following installed:

 1. python (≥3.10)
 2. numpy